Benefits of Renewable Energies & Non-Renewable Energies

 The principle of the aerothermal heating system is to use, and also to amplify the calories from the air and send them to a heat pump to allow the production of domestic hot water or pool heating

 To use this energy source, you will have to install a heat pump outside the house.
 This pump is connected to a buffer tank and a generator, both of which are located inside the habitat.

 Non-renewable energies are energies that are unable to renew themselves, for example, fossil energies.
 Let's have a look at the different non-renewable energies:

-Oil is organic matter comprises of tiny fragments of animals and plants that mix with sediments.
+Oil is an organic matter comprised of tiny fragments of animals and plants that mix with sediments.
 For a rock to produce oil, sedimentation must be rich in organic matter and oxidation.
 Then, they will turn into gas, oil or oil during burial.
 The processed product differs depending on the depth, length of stay and temperature to which the organic material is subject.
 Soil movement causes hydrocarbons to migrate until the rocks retain them (or up to the Earth's surface).
 Unfortunately, it is very difficult to determine where oil and gas are present.